Silversmithing 101

 After 101: Keep going

-Graduates can move into our Continued Education tracks to deepen fabrication, design, and stone setting—or enroll in our Casting Classes for wax carving, spruing, burnout schedules, and vacuum casting.
+Graduates can move into our Continued Education tracks to deepen fabrication, design, and stone setting—or enroll in our Casting Classes (coming soon) to learn the art of lost wax casting.
 Casting kit will be included in purchase of casting class.

 Enrollment & availability

-Class dates are offered in cohorts (e.g., Oct 22–Nov 22, Nov 30–Dec 30).
-Seats are limited; once a cohort reaches capacity, booking closes automatically.
-Select your preferred session on our Choose Your Cohort page to reserve your spot.
+Class dates are offered in sessions (e.g., Oct 22–Nov 22, Nov 30–Dec 30).
+Seats are limited; once a session reaches capacity, booking closes automatically.
+Select your preferred session on our book a class page to reserve your spot.